Developing kured

 We run periodic jobs (see also Automated testing section of this documentation).
 Those should be monitored for failures.

-If a failure happen in periodics, something terribly wrong must have happened (or github is failing at the creation of a kind cluster).
+If a failure happen in periodics, something terribly wrong must have happened (or GitHub is failing at the creation of a kind cluster).
 Please monitor those failures carefully.

 Introducing new features